 Being here, you’ll have a chance to learn more about the city’s history and culture by visiting historical monuments and attractive destinations such as the Independence Palace, Cu Chi Tunnels, and Central Post Office.

-Especially, the food in Ho Chi Minh City is extremely diversified and affordable.
+Especially the food in Ho Chi Minh City is extremely diversified and affordable.
 The cuisines from all 3 regions in Vietnam are easily available.
-Because Ho Chi Minh City is the city of migrants, you can find food and restaurants from other regions of Vietnam here.
+Because Ho Chi Minh City is a city of migrants, you can find food and restaurants from other regions of Vietnam here.

-The charms of Hanoi are built up by the locals.
-Everyone has unique traits of characteristics.
+The locals build up the charms of Hanoi.
+Everyone has unique traits or characteristics.
 But most of them are generous, humorous, and respect the traditions.

 Hanoi – the Capital of Vietnam

 With more than 1,000 years of civilization, from the Thang Long capital era to the present, Hanoi has always been the largest cultural center of the country.
-The land has produced folk culture with many legends, folk songs, proverbs, heroes, and folk festivals, which have a profound impact on the morale of the people.
+The land has produced folk culture with many legends, songs, proverbs, heroes, and folk festivals, which profoundly impact the morale of the people.

 In contrast to modern city life, the locals also enjoy simple experiences in their everyday life

 The cuisine in Hanoi is also worthy of a food adventure.
-There are few places in Vietnam which own the traditional dishes as Hanoi: Turmeric fish with dill (chả cá), Glass Noodles with Deep-Fried Eel (Miến xào lươn), Rice Vermicelli with Chicken, Egg, and Pork (Bún Thang).
-All of these delicious food and affordable standards of living make Hanoi one of the best places to live in Vietnam.
+There are few places in Vietnam that own the traditional dishes as Hanoi: Turmeric fish with dill (chả cá), Glass Noodles with Deep-Fried Eel (Miến xào lươn), Rice Vermicelli with Chicken, Egg, and Pork (Bún Thang).
+All of this delicious food and affordable standards of living make Hanoi one of the best places to live in Vietnam.

 Read more on Must-try Hanoi Food.

 Da Nang was considered to be one of the best places to live in 2018 according to Live and Invest Overseas Magazine (LIO).
 Da Nang is a city with beautiful beaches, located in the Central of Vietnam.

 The coastal life in Da Nang